 How to Dry Brush

-Note: My skin goes slightly pink after brushing.
-This is natural as it’s just the increase in circulation.
-However, don’t brush too hard.
+Avoid brushing too hard.
 If your skin is red and irritated, or if it hurts at all, use less pressure.

-A Note for Those with Sensitive Skin
+For Those with Sensitive Skin

 Wells, Katie.
 (December 8, 2018).
 Dry Brushing for Skin: 5 Benefits & How to Do It the Right Way.
 Wellness Mama.
 Retrieved from https://wellnessmama.com/26717/dry-brushing-skin/